-One of the most frequent stumbling blocks to delivering superior CX is your organisation’s data – the theme of this week’s programme content, available exclusively if you sign up to receive our 15 daily emails.
+One of the most frequent stumbling blocks to delivering superior CX is your organisation’s data – the theme of this blog.

 Information or Intelligence?

 Most business owners acknowledge the importance of data in their business, whether it’s the data gathered on customer profiles that your marketers use, customer service insight, product or HR performance data, or supplier data.
 In fact, the modern business is inundated with it, collected from a greater range of customer touchpoints than ever before.

 But what proportion of that data can be considered useful?
 And how do you go about deriving real value from your data assets – in other words, transforming it into actionable, commercial business intelligence?

 Here’s 4 quick tips for taming your data so that you can achieve the type of smart analysis that takes your customer insight to a whole new level.

 1. Plan Like a Pro

 Taking stock of your current situation is a vital starting-point to understanding where and how data is collected, and what then happens to it within your company.